Ways to Donate

-In addition to being the most common form of planned giving, a bequest to PFHS helps to ensure the future of the organization without affecting your current personal finances.
-Donors have many options in determining how to leave a bequest to provide for maximum estate tax charitable deductions and benefit to Pernet.
+In addition to being the most common form of planned giving, a bequest to Pernet helps to ensure the future of the organization without affecting your current personal finances.
+Donors have many options in determining how to leave a bequest to provide for the maximum estate tax charitable deductions and benefits to Pernet.

 Charitable Lead Trust

 Planned, deferred, and combination gifts offer donors excellent options to make major gifts while retaining some income from assets.
-Most of the previously mentioned ways of giving can also fund a charitable trust which retains income for a period of time (usually lifetime), after which the PFHS may receive the assets.
+Most of the previously mentioned ways of giving can also fund a charitable trust which retains income for a period of time (usually a lifetime), after which the PFHS may receive the assets.
 In some cases, a gift may be a combination of an outright gift and a trust to return income to the donor for a period of time.
-For more information about your planned giving options, please visit our planned giving website, or contact Wanja Kiraguri Director of Fund Development email@example.com or 508-755-1228.
+For more information about your planned giving options, please visit our planned giving website, or contact Sheilah Dooley at email@example.com or 508-755-1228.